A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Causal Analysis of the Computation Graph

-To execute MGCT, we applied the EOS token as the corruption.
 Then, we selected full columns as groups of states to repair simultaneously.
 This means repairing all states across all layers for a specific token in the Transformer architecture.
 This grouping requires $K$ mediation analyses to cover all states of the model, where $K$ is the number of tokens in the text (after the first corrupted token).
 This requires $L$ times less mediation analyses than the previous causal tracing method, where $L$ is the number of layers, but does not give us a measure of effect per layer.

 As MGCT effect, we report the percentage of explained in probability between the clean and the corrupted run due to the restoration:

 which is the average indirect effect normalized by $P(o) - P_{*}(o)$, the size of the change in probability to be explained.
 This makes the MGCT effect comparable across instances with different clean prediction probabilities $P(o)$.